thisisagile/easy/README.md

 The `validate()` function will validate its `subject`, and recursively the subjects properties.
 The outcome of this validation is always a `Results` object, with a list of shortcomings (in its `results` property) of the subject.
 The `Results` object also has a property `isValid`, which is set to `true` if the subject is valid, or to `false` when it is not.

+The `validate()` validates the following:

+- First it will check if the object you are validating is actually defined.
+If not, validation fails.
+- On value objects (objects that inherit from the `Value` class), it will check the `isValid` property.
+Therefore, `isValid` is a suitable location for implementing your value objects validity.
+- On enumerations (objects inheriting from the `Enum` class), it will also check the `isValid` property.
+However, usually, if enumerations are creating through their `byId()` function, if they are not valid, then `byId()` will have returned `undefined`.

 ### Constraints
 The easiest way to validate objects is to use constraints.